fabioperrella/fabioperrella.github.io/_posts/2020-12-31-using-client-stubs-for-easy-and-reliable-integration-tests.md

 title: Using client stubs for easy and reliable integration tests
 ---

-A while ago, I used [AWS Ruby SDK](https://aws.amazon.com/sdk-for-ruby/) to create a method to download files from S3, and I was introduced to [Aws::ClientStubs](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/ClientStubs.html), which is amazing, and it opened up my mind of how to test external APIs with a more integrated approach!
+A while ago, I used [AWS Ruby SDK](https://aws.amazon.com/sdk-for-ruby/) to create a method to download files from S3, and I was introduced to [Aws::ClientStubs](https://docs.aws.amazon.com/sdk-for-ruby/v3/api/Aws/ClientStubs.html), which is amazing, and it opened up my mind on how to test external APIs with a more integrated approach!

-Before discovering `Aws::ClientStubs`, I was wondering how to test this new code, maybe using the gem [VCR](https://github.com/vcr/vcr).
+Before discovering `Aws::ClientStubs`, I wondered how to test this new code, maybe I could use the gem [VCR](https://github.com/vcr/vcr).

-For those who don't know, [my most popular post](./2019-07-08-10_tips_to_help_using_the_VCR_gem_in_your_ruby_test_suite.md) is related to VCR, so this would be the my default way to test it.
+For those of you who haven't read my [previous post](./2019-07-08-10_tips_to_help_using_the_VCR_gem_in_your_ruby_test_suite.md), the most popular one is related to VCR, which would be my default way to test it.

 ## How to use Aws::ClientStubs

-Suppose there is the following method to download a file from S3, which returns a temporary file with the file content:
+Supposing the following method to download a file from S3, which returns a temporary file with the file content:

 ```ruby
 require 'aws-sdk-s3'